 - The mix is dispensed through the top of the machine

 - Uses gravity to pull the mix into the freezing cylinder.

 - Small amounts of product inconsistency

 - Low overrun

-With a pressurized machine the product is measured with an air meter.
+With a pressurized machine, the product is measured with an air meter.
 This means the machine produces a consistent product every time.
 Pressurized machines can hit around 50%-60% overrun, so you're going to produce a product that's light and fluffy and can stand up on a cone.
-The advantage here is a more consistent product for your customer and better control of food cost.
+The advantage here is a more consistent product for your customer and better control of food costs.

 - Uses pumps to pull the mix into the freezing cylinder

 - Air metered - total control of product overrun